On Computational Complexity of Unitary and State Design Properties: Analysis of complexity of and compSFP and compUFP

 for any natural number $1\le m\le n-1$.
 By a similar calculation, the frame potential can be shown to be

 This value can be dependent on the number $n$ of qubits if we choose $m$ as a function of $n$.\\

 From~\cref{Thm:compSFPin,Thm:compSFPhard}, we conclude that $\compSFP \in \FP^{\sharpP}$ and is $\sharpP$-hard.
-Although there is a gap between the result about the inclusion and the hardness, this is merely due to the fact that the answer of $\compSFP$ is a real number, while the answer of $\sharpP$ problems is a non-negative integer.
-One way to close the gap is to restrict a set of state vectors and consider a `re-scaled' frame potential.
+Although there is a gap between the result about the inclusion and the hardness, this is merely due to the fact that the answer to $\compSFP$ is a real number, while the answer to $\sharpP$ problems is a non-negative integer.
+One way to close the gap is to restrict a set of state vectors and consider a ``rescaled'' frame potential.
 A possible example is a set $\sfS_{\cX}$ of state vectors on $n$ qubits in the form of

 where $\cX \subseteq \{ 0,1\}^n$ with cardinality $\chi:=|\cX|$, and $a_{jx} \in \{0, 1\}$.
-We call this type of states \emph{subset phase states}.
-The subset phase states and their relations to a state design were studied in a general context from the viewpoint of entanglement and thermalization phenomena~\cite{NTM2012}.
-In recent years, special types of subset phase states are also of particular interest in quantum cryptography because the state reduces to a phase-random state~\cite{10.1007/978-3-319-96878-0_5,BS2019,AGQY2023} when $\chi=2^n$ and each $a_{jx}$ is randomly chosen, and to a random subset state~\cite{G-TB2023,JMW2024} when $\cX$ is randomly chosen and $a_{jx}=0$.
+We call this type of state a \emph{subset phase state}.
+The subset phase states and their relations to a state design have been studied in a general context from the viewpoint of entanglement and thermalization phenomena~\cite{NTM2012}.
+In recent years, special types of subset phase states have also been of particular interest in quantum cryptography because the state reduces to a phase-random state~\cite{10.1007/978-3-319-96878-0_5,BS2019,AGQY2023} when $\chi=2^n$ and each $a_{jx}$ is randomly chosen, and to a random subset state~\cite{G-TB2023,JMW2024} when $\cX$ is randomly chosen and $a_{jx}=0$.
 Both are known to be useful as quantum cryptographic primitives.

-For the subset phase states, we can show that computing a re-scaled state frame potential is in $\sharpP$.
+For the subset phase states, we can show that computing a rescaled state frame potential is in $\sharpP$.

 \begin{theorem} Let $\sfS_{\cX}$ be a set of $n$-qubit subset phase states with $a_{jx}$ being efficiently computable in classical polynomial time, and $K_n := |\sfS_{\cX}|$ be its cardinality.
 For any constant $t \in \ZZ^+$, computing